APA Style Guide

 - Format:

 Author, A. A., Author, B.B., & Author, C.C.
-(Year of publication) Title of book.
+(Year of publication).
+Title of book (edition).
 Publisher.
-DOI or URL if applicable - Note:
+DOI or URL if applicable - Example:

 Robnett, R. H., & Chop, W. C. (2010).
-Gerontology for the health care professional.
+Gerontology for the health care professional (4th ed.).
 Jones and Bartlett Publishers. - Edited Book, No Author

 - Format:

 Editor, A. A. (Ed.).
 (Year of publication).
-Title of book.
+Title of book. (edition).
 Publisher.
 DOI or URL if applicable - Example:

 - Format:

 Author, A. A., & Author, B. B. (Year of publication).
 Title of chapter.
-In A. A. Editor, & B. B. Editor (Eds.), Title of book (pp. page range of chapter).
+In A. A. Editor, & B. B. Editor (Eds.), Title of book (edition., pp. page-page).
 Publisher.
 DOI or ULR if applicable - Example:

 Hart, L. A. (2006).
 Community context and psychosocial benefits of animal companionship.
-In A. H. Fine (Ed.), Handbook on animal assisted therapy (pp. 73- 94).
-Elsevier.
+In A. H. Fine (Ed.), Handbook on animal assisted therapy: Theoretical foundations and guidelines for practice (2nd ed., pp. 73- 94).
+Academic Press.

 Web Sources